-It used to be standard that a student could expect to finish their bachelor’s degree in four years, but many factors, including changing majors and holding down a job while studying, have contributed to many students finishing in five or even six years.
+It used to be standard that a student could expect to finish their bachelor’s degree in four years.
+But many factors, including changing majors and holding down a job while studying, have contributed to many students finishing in five or even six years.
 At first glance, it may seem as if general education courses only exacerbate the problem.
 Why should you have to take a bunch of “fluff” classes when you’re having a hard enough time finishing school?
-We’ll take a look at scenarios in which general education courses can actually help you.
+But general education courses offer a lot of benefits.
+Here, we'll take a look at scenarios in which they can actually help you.

 Imagine that you enter college your freshman year knowing exactly what you’d like to study.
-Let’s say, for the sake of argument, that you’re determined to earn your degree in business administration.
+Let’s say, for the sake of argument, that you’re determined to earn your degree in Business Administration.
 You know you’ll be working hard in the classes toward your major, but you also excelled in choir in high school and would like to continue to pursue singing.
 There may be a general education course in vocal arts, and if not, there’s bound to be a musical elective at your university.
-This is an important point: don’t be so focused on earning your degree that you feel obligated to participate in courses only if it’s required.
+This is an important point: Don’t be so focused on earning your degree that you feel obligated to participate in courses only if they're required.
 By all means, if you have other passions, pursue them.
 This is what college is for!

-This is another important way in which general education courses can enrich your life.
-For example, if you’re majoring in marine biology, it doesn’t hurt to take a course or two in journalism.
+This is another important way in which gen eds can enrich your life.
+For example, if you’re majoring in Marine Biology, it doesn’t hurt to take a course or two in journalism.
 Although not directly related to your major, developing writing skills may help you in your career down the road.
 If you’re called upon to write a grant or a professional paper, you’ll have acquired the tools you need to excel at these tasks.

-So before you start grumbling about your general education courses, consider the factors outlined above.
-Universities don’t require these courses in order to make graduating more difficult.
-They truly want you to succeed and come through your college education a stronger person.
+Before you start grumbling about your general education courses, consider the factors outlined above.
+Universities don’t require these classes in order to make graduating more difficult.
+They truly want you to succeed and come through your college education a stronger student and person.